franckferman/SysAdminToolbox/README.md

 Beyond question-answering, the AI can drive the tool itself:

 - `ai run "<request>"` turns a natural-language request into a single SysAdminToolbox command and runs it (after a confirmation).
+Pass `--json` for a structured `{command, ran, ok, output}` result.
 - `ai diagnose <target>` runs a fixed battery of read-only checks (DNS, ping, TLS, HTTP headers, traceroute) and narrates a root-cause assessment.
+Pass `--json` for a structured report of every check plus the assessment.
 - `ai agent "<goal>"` is an autonomous loop: the model calls read-only SysAdminToolbox commands, reads their JSON, and iterates until it can conclude.
 It runs read-only commands only, prints each one before running it, is bounded by `--max-steps` (default 8), and `--dry-run` prints the plan without executing.
 Add `--json` for a machine-readable report of the goal, each step's command and output, and the final conclusion.

 ```bash